Anusha0808/garden/content/index.md

 Although I do not understand anything about [[Finite Model Theory]] yet, still some of my friends keep talking about it and it makes me wanna study that too once i am done studying its prerequisites (some of which are the above, I presume).

-###### "okay Anusha we get your interests, but why this garden?"
+> [!Quote] okay Anusha we get your interests, but why this garden?
-> _A throw of seeds.
+ _"A throw of seeds."
  Some grow into beautiful bushes with flowers, yielding fruit that others can enjoy, whilst some are left unnurtured._

 Here you are gonna find a collection of random dumps on things that interests me.
 Usually when I learn about something, I jot down my thinking process through it.
 Now, I have decided to publicize them, so do not expect all of them to be polished and refined.
 But, I tag the ones that are nicely written, and much more comprehensive.
 ## A little bit about myself